Future Man: Life and career

 Born in Hampton, Virginia, Roy Wooten was raised in a military family and therefore traveled frequently.
 He is the second of five sons born to Dorothy and Elijah "Pete" Wooten.
 He graduated from Denbigh High School in Newport News, Virginia in 1975.
 He briefly attended music classes at Norfolk State University upon graduating from high school, and then embarked on his professional music career.
 He and his brothers moved to Nashville, Tennessee in the mid-1980s.

 All of his brothers are musicians.
 The oldest, Regi, is a guitarist and teacher in Nashville.
 Roy Wooten, Regi, and his three younger brothers, Rudy (1959–2010) (saxophone), Joseph (keyboards), and Victor (bass guitar), performed as The Wooten Brothers in numerous musical venues in the Hampton Roads area of southeast Virginia during the 1970s.

-Wooten is a six-time Grammy Award-winning performer with Béla Fleck and the Flecktones.
+Wooten is a five-time Grammy Award-winning performer with Béla Fleck and the Flecktones.
 For the Flecktones, he plays the Drumitar, a novel electronic instrument of his own invention, and occasionally performs vocals as well.

 More recently, Wooten has developed a new electronic instrument called the RoyEl, which resembles a piano but plays notes not found in the traditional western music scales.
 This instrument is based on the periodic table of elements and the golden ratio.

 In 2005, Wooten pleaded guilty to income tax evasion, after having been indicted on charges in 2001 that he had not filed or paid taxes between 1995 and 1998.
 He was affiliated with the Washitaw Nation, and before his guilty plea had been judged possibly incapable of assisting in his own defense after filing incomprehensible sovereign citizen paperwork with the court.